Best Decaf Coffee Beans, Caffeine Content and Is Decaf Bad For You

 What Is Decaf Coffee

 We all enjoy a fresh cup of coffee, it’s what helps most of us get through the day.
 However, not all of us enjoy the side effects that caffeine can bring with it.
-Some people are highly sensitive to caffeine and require a decaffeinated solution, meaning that the caffeine has been extracted from the bean prior to roasting.
+Some people are highly sensitive to caffeine and require a decaffeinated solution, while others may need to avoid caffeine for health reasons.
+In decaf coffee, the caffeine has been extracted from the bean prior to roasting.

 Since caffeine naturally exists within coffee beans, many coffee aficionados and hardcore coffee enthusiasts, claim that it is unnatural for the beans to undergo the decaffeination process.
-Personally, I find it just as natural as offering a pulp free glass of orange juice.
-Yes, I do enjoy the boost of energy that I receive from caffeine, but there are times when a decaffeinated option is better suited.
+Personally, we find it just as natural as offering a pulp free glass of orange juice.
+Yes, we do enjoy the boost of energy that we receive from caffeine, but there are times when a decaffeinated option is better suited.

 How Do They Make Decaf Coffee